 Matt Rosensteele, Executive Director

 Matt graduated from DePauw University in 2007, and joined Peace Corps in 2008.
 As a rural community development volunteer in La Florida, a small village in the Nandamojo watershed, he worked to develop a community bank and computer lab.
-He completed his service in 2010, and founded Impact Development Consultants with his wife, Ann Marie, in 2011.
+He completed his service in 2010 and moved back to Costa Rica with his wife, Ann Marie, in 2011, to begin directing ROW.

 ROW Board of Directors